 For additional information please contact – Lynn MacDonald, Treasurer

 Funds within the Education Foundation:

 - Grunberg Bequest – These funds consist of a bequest received in 2001 in the amount $82,771.
-In accordance with the bequest, these funds are used for student college scholarships at the Columbia-Greene Educational Center.
-Award recipients are determined by the Columbia-Greene Educational Center.
+In accordance with the bequest, these funds are used for student college scholarships at the Donald R. Kline Technical School in Hudson.
+Award recipients are determined by the Donald R. Kline Technical School.